Skip to main content

 107 Canonical Test Cases

-Each golden hash covers a distinct input scenario: standard-rated supplies, zero-rated exports, exempt supplies, mixed-rate apportionment, food-store licence exemptions, and rate-spanning continuous supplies.
+Each golden hash in the golden-hash determinism suite covers a distinct input scenario: standard-rated supplies, zero-rated exports, exempt supplies, mixed-rate apportionment, food-store licence exemptions, and rate-spanning continuous supplies.

 Deterministic Output